benpages/netlify_starter_site/src/blog/homeschooling.md

 ## Conclusion

-o you’ve decided to homeschool.
+So you’ve decided to homeschool.
 Congratulations!
 It’s a great decision for many families.
 But where do you start?
 How do you make it work for your family?

 There are many different ways to homeschool.
 Some families use a strict curriculum, while others take a more relaxed approach.
 It’s important to find what works best for your family and your child.
 There are also many resources available to homeschoolers, so don’t be afraid to ask for help.